htmlhint/HTMLHint/docs/user-guide/rules/space-tab-mixed-disabled.md

 :::note
 In the examples above, spaces and tabs are represented by `·` and `→`, respectively, to make the difference visible.
 :::

+---

+## When Not To Use It

+If your project will use mixed indentation.

+## Version

+This rule was introduced in HTMLHint `v0.9.6`.